minio/docs/source/includes/common/scanner.rst

    * - ``fastest``
      - Removes scanner wait on read/write latency, allowing the scanner to operate at full-speed and IOPS consumption.
-       This setting may result in reduced read/write performance for IOPS-limited systems.
+       This setting may result in reduced read and write performance.

    * - ``fast``
      - Sets a short scanner wait time on read/write latency, allowing the scanner to operate at a higher speed and IOPS consumption.